ONSdigital/dp-cli/repository_creation/README.md

 5. Click Personal Access Token
 6. Generate an Access token with permissions to manipulate repositories

-#### Be a member of the ONS Digital Publishing team and the ONSDigital organisation with permissions to create new repositories
+#### Be a member of the ONS Dissemination team and the ONSDigital organisation with permissions to create new repositories

 ___